sahithyandev/s3/src/content/docs/operating-systems/01-introduction.md

 ### Multitasking

 Aka. time sharing.
 A logical extension of Batch systems. the CPU switches jobs very frequently that users can interact with each job while it is running.
 Response time should be less than a second.
 Each user has at least one process running.
 If several jobs ready to run at the same time, they must be scheduled.
 If processes don’t fit in memory, they must be swapped to and from memory.
 Virtual memory allows execution of processes not completely in memory.

+## Dual Mode

+When an OS has 2 modes: user mode and kernal mode.
+Runs in either one at a time.
+Mode bit represents the current mode.

+Can be switched programmatically.
+A protection mechanism.
+Mode bit provided by the hardware is used to store the mode.

+### User Mode

+Applications run in user mode.

+### Kernel Mode

+Core of the OS runs in kernal mode.
+Can execute privileged instructions.

+Transition to kernel mode happens via [system calls](/operating-systems/kernal#system-calls).

+## Examples

+### Minix

+Uses a microkernel.
+Initially properietary.
+Now free and open source.

+### Machintosh

+Uses a microkernel.
+Properietary and owned by Apple.

+### Windows

+Uses a hybrid kernel.
+Mostly monolithic for performance.
+Windows keeps drivers, file systems, networking, and the graphics subsystem in kernel mode for performance.

+The microkernel idea is reflected in the HAL, the small NT Kernel core, and user-mode subsystems.
+But the rest (I/O, drivers, GUI) is kept in kernel space, making it a hybrid.

+### Android

+Developed by Open Handset Alliance (mostly Google).
+Open Source.

+Based on Linux kernel but modified:

+- Provides process, memory, device-driver management
+- Adds power management

+Apps are written in Kotlin (previously Java) and Android API.
+The class files are compiled to Java bytecode and then translated to `.dex` bytecode, which stands for Dalvik Executable.
+Android previously used Dalvik Virtual Machine.
+Dalvik used JIT compilation.
+For performance and DX reasons, Android moved to Android Runtime (ART).
+Android Runtime (ART) is an ahead-of-time (AOT) compiler that compiles `.dex` files to `.oat` files.

+Native libraries include frameworks for web browser (webkit), database (SQLite), multimedia, smaller libc.